 - Are helmets required to be worn?

 - Yes, a ski helmet is required to be worn at all times while participating in all WSC programs.
-Specifically for the alpine teams, we require hard eared helmets and furthermore, there is a special type of helmet that is required for all FIS and SSA associated races if you are looking at competing in these.
+All compeition level athletes will need to have a helmet that meets the requirements of SSA/FIS competitions they are competing in.
 For other protective equipment requirements, please refer to your program handbook (Issued mid-June) or recommendations on your programs’ website landing page.
-If you have any specific questions in regards to equipment, please contact your direct coach.
+If you have any specific questions in regards to equipment should be directed to your dicipline head coach.

 - Is there a uniform that is required to be worn?

 - No, there is not a set uniform for the Winter Sports Club.
-Just quality waterproof ski & snowboard gear is recommended to be worn and any required protective gear for specialty training.
+We recommend quality waterproof ski & snowboard gear to be worn and any required protective gear for specialty training.

 - What type and size skis or board should I have for the program?

 - The program really dictates what gear is required.
 Please seek out your direct coach for specific and best recommendations.

 - What is SSA and do I need to become a member?